Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 The issue can be particularly serious, considering that in some setups package installation is done with elevated privileges, in order to make them available to all users.
 This makes variant providers a tempting target for malicious actors.
-Three new kinds of supply chain attacks become possible:
+Two new kinds of supply chain attacks become possible:

-1. Injecting malicious code into a new version of an existing variant provider.

-2. Injecting malicious code into a new version of the variant provider's (possibly indirect) dependency.
+1. Injecting malicious code into a new version of an existing variant provider, or it's (possibly indirect) dependency.

-3. Adding a new variant provider that itself is malicious.
+2. Adding a new variant provider to the package, with the variant provider being malicious.

 There are many ways in which the risks can at least be partially mitigated.
 I have already mentioned the possibility of using frozen variant provider output